kencu/Build-Scripts/README.md

 GNU Wget 1.20.3 built on solaris2.11.
 ```

+The bootstrap version of Wget uses OpenSSL 1.0.2.
+OpenSSL 1.0.2 is now end-of-life and will accumulate unfixed bugs.
+We cannot upgrade to OpenSSL 1.1.x because of a Perl dependency.
+OpenSSL 1.1.x requires Perl 5.24, and Perl 5.24 is too new for some of the older systems.

 On ancient systems, like Fedora 1 and Ubuntu 4, you will need to build Bash immediately.
 Ancient Bash does not work well with these scripts.
 Nearly all other systems have a new enough version of Bash.

-The bootstrap version of Wget located at `$HOME/.build-scripts/wget` uses OpenSSL 1.0.2.
-OpenSSL 1.0.2 is now end-of-life and will accumulate unfixed bugs.
-We cannot upgrade to OpenSSL 1.1.x because of a Perl dependency.
-OpenSSL 1.1.x requires Perl 5.24, and Perl 5.24 is too new for some of the older systems.

 ## Output Artifacts